2.1 Python Plugin API

 And run the test with command:

-Then look log.html file from the output folder.
+Then look at the log.html file in the output folder.

-It is possible to use multiple plugins same time, but
+It is possible to use multiple plugins at the same time, but

-it is user responsibility make sure that they do not
+it is the user's responsibility to make sure that they do not

 collide.